CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 Using project "my-project-with-unique-name" on server "https://rahti.csc.fi:8443".
 ```

-If there weren't a suitable project, a new is created with `oc new-project`
+If there weren't a suitable project, a new is created with `oc new-project`.

 ```bash
 $ oc new-project my-project-with-unique-name
 ```

 Notice that the name may only contain letters, digits and hyphen symbols and it is not case sensitive.
+In essence the name needs to be compatible DNS Label specification.

-And switching to an existing project:
+Switch to `another-project` as follows:

 ```bash
 $ oc project another-project